Mother Machree: Release

 In May 1927, Mother Machree was privately previewed at a Fox sales convention in Atlantic City, New Jersey, along with Sunrise and 7th Heaven (1927), as a showcase of the new Movietone process, and that September, a silent version was previewed at the Astoria Theatre in London.
 By the beginning of 1928, the delays were amounting to approximately $750,000 because its release was deferred owing to the release schedule of the Fox Movietone features.
 On January 22, 1928, the film premiered at the Globe Theatre in New York.

 The film is also notable for containing the first synchronous sound sequence using the Movietone process in a feature film, a short scene featuring Brian McHugh (Neil Hamilton) singing the title song "Mother Machree", which featured in the original stage show.

 Preservation

 Only four reels out of seven of this movie survive.
-Incomplete prints exist (reels one, two and five) in the Library of Congress film archive; and in the UCLA Film and Television Archive film archive (reels two, five and seven); reels three, four and six are presumed lost.
+Incomplete prints exist (reels one, two and five) in the Library of Congress film archive; and in the UCLA Film & Television Archive film archive (reels two, five and seven); reels three, four and six are presumed lost.